-Uraguay is a relatively small country compared to its South American neighbors, but it still offers plenty of opportunities for expatriates and businesses looking to expand internationally.
+Uruguay is a relatively small country compared to its South American neighbors, but it still offers plenty of opportunities for expatriates and businesses looking to expand internationally.
 If you’re planning an Uruguayan expansion for your company, one of your first challenges will be building a team of employees to lead operations in your new location.

 Whether you plan to relocate existing employees, hire new team members abroad, or a combination of the two, you’ll need to make sure any foreign employees have the appropriate visas and work permits to stay compliant in Uruguay.
-If you’re not sure how to get a work visa in Uruguay, the team of experts at Globalization Partners can help.

-Types of Working Visas in Uruguay
+Types of Work Visas in Uruguay

 Like any other country, Uruguay offers a variety of visas to foreign nationals who are seeking entry.
 Available visas include: